wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-deployment-overview.md

 ### Workspace

 A workspace is a logical grouping of application groups in Azure Virtual Desktop.
-When a user signs in to Azure Virtual Desktop, they see a workspace with a desktop and/or applications published to the application groups assigned to them.
+When a user signs in to Azure Virtual Desktop, they see a workspace with a desktop or applications published to the application groups assigned to them.

 The following diagram shows an Azure Virtual Desktop workspace with two host pools.
 Host pool A has two application groups: Desktop and RemoteApp.
 These resources are shared (pooled) across the sales team.
 Host pool B has a Desktop application group with personal desktops available to an engineering team.